Deepaksharma-39/flashPayment/README.md

 ## Backend

-- Built authentication while login and logout using key.
+- Used session based authentication
-- Stored data on MySQL.
+- Stored data on MySQL using spring data jpa.
 - Input Validation.
-- Implement Login and logout Functionality with CurrentSeesionUser table.

 ## Technology Used